tbnorth/GitRDDES/GitRDDES.md

 ## Sort CSV files

- - Git can highlight isolated changes in CSV and similar text format *if* they're written with records in consistent order (rows and columns) with consistent decimal places etc.
+ - Git can highlight isolated changes in CSV and similar text formats *if* they're written with records in consistent order (rows and columns) with consistent decimal places etc.